Skip to Main Content

 Open access terms

-Article processing charge (APC): charge levied by a publisher to publish a research article as gold open access.
+Article processing charge (APC) is a charge levied by a publisher to publish a research article as gold open access.
 Charges can range from hundreds to several thousands of pounds per article.

 Embargo: some publishers allow authors to deposit the accepted manuscript version of an article in an institutional repository, but only after a specified amount time.
 Some embargo periods can last for several years.
 Use the database SHERPA/RoMEO to check the duration of embargoes.